Family Support Advocacy

 The UCSF Committee on Family Services, formerly the Chancellor’s Advisory Committee On Child Care (CACCC) was established in May 2001 by UCSF Chancellor J. Michael Bishop.
 The Committee was formed to evaluate child care needs and to identify goals and action plans, and was created to include a broad range of faculty, staff and trainee members from the four schools, campus administration, and UCSF Health.

 Today the Committee’s objective is to advance UCSF’s mission by advocating for a family-supportive environment for its interdisciplinary, diverse community to thrive.
-Clay Gustafson, MD, PhD, Assistant Adjunct Professor in the School of Medicine, is currently the chair of the committee while Heather Nichols, Project Manager in the School of Medicine’s Department of Radiology, serves as co-chair.
+Clay Gustafson, MD, PhD, Assistant Adjunct Professor in the School of Medicine, is currently the chair while Heather Nichols, Project Manager in the School of Medicine’s Department of Radiology, serves as co-chair.
 The Committee’s sponsor is AVC Campus Life Services, Clare Shinnerl.
+Please refer to the Committee on Family Services page for a list of current members.

 Beginning in 2011 the Committee broadened its objectives beyond campus child care capacity to consider a range of family support opportunity.
 In addition to continuing to advocate for the additional capacity for high quality child care, the committee guided the development of family support programs such as parent education, lactation accommodation, back up care and home help options and the development of the myfamily.ucsf.edu web portal, including a dedicated web directory for new and expecting parents.
 The Committee also reviews child care enrollment related policies to serve a diverse campus community.